HarlemBusinessAlliance/WebDevelopmentSquad/breakdown_javascript_pt1/javascript.md

 *"Any application that can be written in JavaScript, will eventually be written in JavaScript" - Jeff Atwood , Founder of StackOverflow*

-## Apps, Websites, Games, etc..that was built using Javascript.
+## Apps..Websites..and Games that were built using Javascript.

 I am pretty sure that you have been an active user to one of these websites,apps or games before.
 Check out these different examples below that will give you a little inspiration of what you can achieve/build using JavaScript, HTML, and CSS.
 Anything is possible in this world of programming!